decretist/Dissertation/Chapter1/school-faculty-university.md

 standard, and classes taught from it, by whomever, become likewise standardized.
-The *Decretum*, and classes taught from it or its abbreviations, attained the status of *de facto* standards across much of Europe very quickly---within two decades. **I believe that new evidence previewed in the introduction above suggests that we owe the content of the *Decretum* to Gratian, but its form to his students.**
+The *Decretum*, and classes taught from it or its abbreviations, attained the status of *de facto* standards across much of Europe very quickly---within two decades.
+I believe that the new evidence previewed in the introduction above suggests that while we owe the intellectual substance of at least the first recension of the *Decretum* to Gratian, we owe the words in which that substance was expressed to his students.

-The *Decretum* was a product of the schools but became the outstanding textbook of the brief age of the faculties of canon law.
-Faculties came into being as an institutional response to a new problem raised by standardized classes taught from standardized textbooks: what are the requisite qualifications for the teaching and practice of canon law?
-The distinctive innovation of the faculty was the conferring of degrees on students who completed a prescribed sequence of standardized courses, defined in such a way that the requirements for completion for students more or less coincided with those for admission to teaching.
+The compilation and circulation of the *Decretum* led directly to the formation of faculties of canon law across Europe.
+Faculties came into being as an institutional response to a new problem raised by standardized classes taught from standardized textbooks: what are the requisite qualifications for the teaching of canon law?
+In some respects, early faculties were similar to other medieval guilds that regulated competition between masters in places where material and political conditions favored the concentration of many masters practicing the same craft in one place.[^a] Faculties and craft guilds, however, differed in one important respect: while the most imporant product of the masters of the guild of shoemakers was shoes, the most important product of the masters of the faculty of canon law was, at least in the first generation, the next generation of masters of the faculty of canon law.
+The distinctive innovation of the faculty was the conferring of credentials or qualifications (degrees is perhaps anachronistic) on students who completed a prescribed sequence of standardized courses, defined in such a way that the requirements for completion for students coincided with those for admission to teaching.
 The faculty was a crucial intermediate stage in the institutional evolution from school to university, one that has been obscured by the retrospective myth-making of famous